 For these companies, finding alternate or domestic suppliers to circumvent the tariffs is not as simple as it sounds.
 It takes time, money, and a lot of work.
 As AHPA points out, “Even if suppliers in other countries decide to cultivate or produce crops currently sourced from China, in many cases the resulting material may not meet the needs of U.S. companies.
-By law, ingredients used in dietary supplements must meet stringent manufacturer-set specifications for freedom from contaminants that may adulterate the finished product, and manufacturers of these and other herbal products often set composition specifications such as on the content of various botanical constituents.
-These variables can be significantly impacted by growing and cultivation conditions.”
+By law, ingredients used in dietary supplements must meet stringent manufacturer-set specifications free from contaminants that may adulterate the finished product.
+Manufacturers of these and other herbal products often set composition specifications, such as on the content of various botanical constituents.
+These variables are often significantly impacted by growing and cultivation conditions.”

 But that doesn’t mean it’s impossible.
-Manufacturers in every industry change suppliers all the time, whether it’s based on economics, deteriorating relationships, or a simple decision to improve the quality of their product.
+Manufacturers in every industry change suppliers all the time, because of economics, deteriorating relationships, or a simple decision to improve the quality of their product.
 TraceGains offers a unique solution to help dietary supplement companies make more informed decisions about their suppliers.

 Market Hub can help

 TraceGains Market Hub is a robust sourcing directory for items, packaging, and service providers.
 Powered by TraceGains Network, manufacturers and brand owners can procure new items or ingredients, build and reformulate recipes, and automatically collect supporting quality and regulatory documentation from an ever-growing document library.